Chart Color Schemes

 Cremorne - Cammeray is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Cremorne - Cammeray's population is 19,774 as of November 2025.
-This figure reflects a growth of 869 people since the 2021 Census, which recorded a population of 18,905.
-The increase is inferred from the estimated resident population of 19,669 in June 2024 and an additional 170 validated new addresses post-census.
-This results in a density ratio of 6,103 persons per square kilometer, placing Cremorne - Cammeray within the top 10% nationally assessed by AreaSearch.
-The area's growth rate of 4.6% since census is close to the SA4 region's 5.4%, indicating strong fundamentals.
-Overseas migration contributed approximately 70.9% of population gains recently.
+As of November 2025, Cremorne - Cammeray's population is approximately 19,774.
+This figure represents an increase of 869 people since the 2021 Census, which reported a population of 18,905.
+The change was inferred from the estimated resident population of 19,669 in June 2024 and an additional 170 validated new addresses since the Census date.
+This results in a population density ratio of 6,103 persons per square kilometer, placing Cremorne - Cammeray within the top 10% of national locations assessed by AreaSearch.
+The area's growth rate of 4.6% since the census is within 0.8 percentage points of its SA4 region (5.4%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 70.9% of overall population gains in recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections where data is not available, released in 2022 with a base year of 2021.
 Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, Cremorne - Cammeray is projected to grow by 486 persons based on the latest annual ERP population numbers, reflecting a total increase of 1.9% over the 17-year period.
+Future population growth is anticipated at the lower quartile national statistical area rate, with Cremorne - Cammeray expected to grow by 486 persons to 2041 based on latest annual ERP population numbers, reflecting a total increase of 1.9% over the 17 years.

 Frequently Asked Questions - Population